srngh/obelisk/README.md

 These are the features I need or want.

 ### Important
-- [x] Use yaml config files, so they can be modified in a text editor as well
+~~- [x] Use yaml config files, so they can be modified in a text editor as well~~
+- [x] Use an sqlite database, so the application scales well
 - [x] consistent dark/light mode
 - [ ] Config backups and rotation on write
-- [ ] Load a large amount of connections with little performance impact (>10k)
+- [x] Load a large amount of connections with little performance impact (>10k)
-- [ ] SSH Auth via Public Key, Password Auth
+- [x] SSH Auth via Public Key, Password Auth
-- [ ] SSH Jumphost Support
+- [x] SSH Jumphost Support
-- [ ] Inherit variables from folders
+- [x] Inherit variables from folders
+- [x] Store encrypted passwords
 - [ ] Different Config Backends to import / export connections
 - [ ] Convert Configs from other backends to the obelisk format (sqlite)
 - [ ] Loading Several Configs at the same time without conflicts